AnthemNextGen/Asteroids/README.md

 ## Contributing

-1. Fork the repository and clone to your local computer.
+1. Fork the repository and clone to your local computer.( The Master Branch is always the most stable at every point).

 2. Create a new branch for your work.